 - Map button – click this button to open the address in your favorite web browser map app.

-- Contacts Methods – the list of contact methods is defined by a method type (dropdown), an attribute (the contact details), and description (a memo field for the contact).
+- Contacts Methods – the list of contact methods is defined by a method type (dropdown), an attribute (the contact details), and a description (a memo field for the contact).
 The contract type is defined by the software so that they tie to QuickBooks contact fields.
 While you can change the order they appear, you cannot add other types of contacts.

 Note: Editing the contact information in this section changes the master customer record in CRM.